andy3092/flexlm-monitor-rrd/README.md

 ```
 pip install -r requirements.txt
 ```
-Also Change the SECRET_KEY value in the flex_app.py from hard to guess string to a string that would be difficult to guess.
+Change the SECRET_KEY value in the flex_app.py from "hard to guess string" to a string that would be difficult to guess.

+In flexlm_app.py:
 ```
 app = Flask(__name__)
 app.config['SECRET_KEY'] = 'hard to guess string'